OhioMHAS (Ohio Mental Health & Addiction Services)

 The WCCRT firmly believes that individuals are resilient and that if offered support, interventions and/or information, most individuals affected by a traumatic loss can heal without formal counseling or interventions.
 By responding to a request, the WCCRT seeks to reduce the often overwhelming feelings of helplessness, confusion, and heightened anxiety that is normal following a traumatic loss or event.

 The WCCRT is on call seven days a week throughout the year for events occurring in Washington County.
 Any member of the community, agency representative, police jurisdiction, fire department, hospital, school, faith-based organization or other organization can call to invite a response by the team.
 Activation begins with a discussion between the person requesting support and the WCBHB staff to determine the specific level of response.

 The team will not be providing therapy or clinical interventions

 Problem solving and practical assistance

 The purpose of this program is to support workforce development in areas with an identified shortage of highly qualified providers of behavioral health services in Washington County.
 Specifically, this program provides scholarships to assist students who are pursuing an undergraduate or advanced degree in Social Work, Counseling, or Addiction.
 The Executive Director shall establish an online application process and a selection committee to choose and manage scholarship recipients.

 - Washington County resident

 - Must be pursuing either an undergraduate or advanced degree in Social Work, Counseling, or Addiction

-- Must be willing to do their required experiential learning (internships, practicum) at one of the behavioral health providers in Washington County
+- Must be willing to stay in Washington County